f0sa/asl/README.md

 - ✅ User-friendly interface designed for ease of use.
 - ✅ Scalable and expandable for future improvements and additional language support.

+# Future Improvements

+- Expand dataset for better accuracy.
+- Support full-word translation instead of letter-by-letter.
+- Improve real-time processing speed.

+# License

+This project is open-source and free to use.